Citi posts highest profit since financial crisis, shares rise

 Revenue from Citi's fixed income business fell 1 percent to $3.06 billion, a much smaller decline than that reported by other Wall Street banks.

-Goldman Sachs Group Inc, which reported a steep fall in profit earlier on Thursday, said net revenue from fixed-income, currency and commodity trading plunged 28 percent.
+Goldman Sachs Group Inc (GS.N), which reported a steep fall in profit earlier on Thursday, said net revenue from fixed-income, currency and commodity trading plunged 28 percent.

-Bank of America Corp's fixed income revenue fell 9.3 percent, while JPMorgan Chase & Co posted a 10 percent drop.
+Bank of America Corp's (BAC.N) fixed income revenue fell 9.3 percent, while JPMorgan Chase & Co (JPM.N) posted a 10 percent drop.

 Revenue in Citi's Institutional Clients Group, which includes its investment banking and fixed income and equities trading businesses, rose 2 percent to $8.58 billion.